Catfish: The Animal With The Best Sense

 Dangers Of Catfish

 Some catfish pose a threat to human health.
 The most infamous catfish is the Candiru.
-There have been widespread reports of this fish travelling up people’s urethra and lodging itself there after erecting its spines.
+There have been widespread reports of this fish travelling up people’s urethras and lodging itself there after erecting its spines.
 Often surgery is the only option to remove the parasite.
-However, it is thought that this only happens when the victim is urinating in water.

 Further Reading